22 Types of Frogs in Alabama

 13. Cope’s Gray Treefrog

-This tree frog spends much of its time walking and climbing rather than leaping from place to place.
+This tree frog spends much time walking and climbing rather than leaping from place to place.
 They can scale virtually any surface because of the adhesive discs attached to the tips of their toes.

 The shades of gray that make up their appearance range from mild to dark.
 However, some of them have a more brownish or greenish tone.

 They are distinguishable from many other types of frogs in Alabama due to the brilliant orange color of their thighs.
-They are active at night and like to hang around in marshes and other forested areas.
+They are active at night and hang around in marshes and other forested areas.

 14. Pine Woods Treefrog